adon-cloudcannon/landing-page-test/src/collections/posts/2021-06-14-why-you-should-use-hugo-for-your-marketing-site-in-2021.md

 ## **Why CloudCannon as your Hugo CMS?**

-At&nbsp;[CloudCannon](https://cloudcannon.com/){: target="_blank" rel="noopener noreferrer"}, we are all about high-performance, user-friendly, and lean frameworks.
+At [CloudCannon](https://cloudcannon.com/), we are all about high-performance, user-friendly, and lean frameworks.
 You can rely on our all-in-one platform for Jamstack sites to collaborate, build world-class sites in record time, and access the best hosting for your customers.
 To increase your competitive edge, choose CloudCannon as your Hugo CMS.